On the algebraic K-theory of Witt vectors of finite length

 In this section we study a spectral sequence

 associated to a filtration of a ring $A$.
+We will call this the ``filtered ring spectral sequence'' for $THH$.
 The existence of this spectral sequence was first noted by Brun \cite{Br00}, though he only used it in an indirect way in his computation of $THH_*(\bZ/p^n)$.
-We will demonstrate that this spectral sequence is a good tool for computations by simplifying and extending known calculations of $THH$.
+We will demonstrate that this spectral sequence is an excellent tool for computations by simplifying and extending known calculations of $THH$.

 For conventions and standard results about spectral sequences, see \cite{Bo99}.
 Most of the spectral sequences in this paper will be conditionally convergent.
 If the spectral sequence satisfies some Mittag-Leffler condition it converges strongly.
-This is typically easy to verify, in most of our examples it follows because the $E_1$-term is finite (or has finite length over $k$) in each bidegree.
+This is typically easy to verify, in most of our examples it follows because the $E_1$-term is finite (or has finite length) over $k$ in each bidegree.
 Because of the large number of spectral sequences appearing we will not discuss convergence in each case.